khaled-11/job-finder-bot/README.md

 ## Run the App:

 Now, we have completed the required environment variables and the App  is ready to run.
 If you use your local machine, open a new terminal and  navigate to the App main folder.
 Run the command ``` node index.js ``` to start the App server.
-If you use Ealsic Beanstalk, the platform will refresh the server and add the variables.
+If you use Elastic Beanstalk, the platform will refresh the server and add the variables.
 You may need to comment the ``` callbackSetup ```  import and invoke.
-This if Elasic Beanstalk gives you an error and can't start the server.
+This if Elastic Beanstalk gives you an error and can't start the server.
 In this case, update the Callback URL in the Messenger App dashboard.